Why Wisdom Teeth Swell Up And What To Do About It

 Rinsing vigorously with a mouthwash of your choice can help dislodge food and plaque that may be trapped around your swollen wisdom tooth.
 This is actually the primary way for preventing food from being stuck in a wisdom tooth hole after an extraction.

-The photo above is what the wisdom tooth hole looks like immediately after an extraction.
 The preferred method for preventing food from being stuck in there is with a vigorous salt water rinse.
 If rinsing can remove food that is stuck that deep down into the hole, it will certainly be able to remove food that may be stuck on a fully erupted tooth that is above the gum line.

 Types of mouthwashes you can try: